 Mark had to use some sequence for the scenes in the play.
 And so did his editors.
 It is possible that in some cases the original sequence of scenes in the Gospel of Mark was parallel to scenes in The Jewish War.
 We cannot reconstruct Mark’s original sequence of scenes from underneath the extensive editing.
 In the absence of Mark’s original sequence, I cannot speculate on his motive for possibly imitating a sequence of scenes in Josephus’s work.

-Flavia Domitilla and Titus Flavius Clemens, members of the Flavian family, were present at the creation of the Gospel of Mark, and contributed to the long-term survival of the Gospel of Mark and Mark’s Roman congregation.
+Flavia Domitilla and Titus Flavius Clemens, members of the Flavian family, were present at the creation of the Gospel of Mark.
+Their patronage, prestige, and donation of catacombs contributed to the long-term survival of the Gospel of Mark and Mark’s Roman congregation.
 But there was no Flavian conspiracy to create Christianity.
-The apparent pro-Roman bias of the canonical gospels is largely an artifact of Mark’s pro-Gentile Jesus whose rejection of Pharisaism flattered Mark’s Gentile Roman patrons.
-Editing of the great uncial codices prior to their publication also created a pro-Roman slant.
+The apparent pro-Roman bias of the canonical gospels is largely an artifact of Mark’s flattery of his Gentile Roman patrons, and secondarily of a literal misreading of Markan irony.
+The great uncial codices–products of Rome–create a pro-Roman slant in our earliest genuine NT texts.
 Yes, it is very likely that the canonical gospel writers knew the works of Flavius Josephus.
 And maybe they or their editors ‘adjusted’ their texts (once the gospels were treated as true history) in small ways to conform to Josephus’s work.
 But that is the extent of the significance of Josephus’s work for the creators of the New Testament.

 I cannot recommend Caesar’s Messiah for any reason, even for background on proto-Christianity.